Lifehouse (band): 2019–present: Hiatus and Goodbye Kanan

 Lifehouse released their first single in six years, "Cut & Run" in April 2021.
 The first single recorded with member Steve Stout, who had collaborated with Jason Wade on the side project ØZWALD and officially became the band's lead guitarist in 2017, the song was succeeded by four more singles over the course of 2021.
 The band compiled these five singles and one new track into their first EP, Goodbye Kanan, released on November 26, 2021 under their own label Allswell Records.

 Other information

-In response to questions about the spiritual overtones of some of their songs, singer Jason Wade has stated that Lifehouse is not a "Christian band" but that he is a Christian.

 Wade wrote the song "From Where You Are" for Allstate's Teen Driving Program.
 The song was featured on the "Tall Lights" commercial and aired on NBC.